Veterinary medicine: Paraveterinary workers

 US and South African army veterinary technicians prepare a dog for spaying.

 Paraveterinary workers, including veterinary nurses, veterinary technicians, and veterinary assistants, either assist vets in their work, or may work within their own scope of practice, depending on skills and qualifications, including in some cases, performing minor surgery.

 The role of paraveterinary workers is less homogeneous globally than that of a vet, and qualification levels, and the associated skill mix, vary widely.

 Allied professions

 A number of professions exist within the scope of veterinary medicine, but may not necessarily be performed by vets or veterinary nurses.
 This includes those performing roles which are also found in human medicine, such as practitioners dealing with musculoskeletal disorders, including osteopaths, chiropractors, and physiotherapists.

 Some roles are specific to animals, but which have parallels in human society, such as animal grooming and animal massage.
 Some roles are specific to a species or group of animals, such as farriers, who are involved in the shoeing of horses, and in many cases have a major role to play in ensuring the medical fitness of horses.

+Mobile Veterinarians

+The veterinary profession was massively impacted by the arrival of automobiles.
+Due to the addition of automobiles, veterinarians can now have a mobile clinic and drive to assist animals in need.
+This is extremely helpful for large animal veterinarians (who typically specialize in larger animals) due to the issue of transporting the larger animals.
+There are also small animal veternarians (who typically specialize in smaller animals) who are mobile veterinarians as well, but it is more common in large animal veterinarians.
+The benefits of being a Mobile Veterinarian are massive, as it allows for the veterinarian to have a clinic and a practice without having a brick-and-mortar location.